My experience taking part in research: Annabella

-Annabella is a volunteer registered with our ‘Help BEAT Diabetes’ campaign.
-She took part in a research study, having responded to an invitation she received from Research for the Future.
+Annabella took part in a research study, having responded to an invitation she received from Research for the Future.
 In this blog, she shares her experiences of what it was like to get involved in a research trial.

 Thank you for agreeing to share your experience.
 Firstly, can you tell us how you found out about the study?

-I received an invite from the Help BEAT Diabetes team telling me about a study taking place at Manchester Metropolitan University.
+I received an invite from the Research for the Future team telling me about a study taking place at Manchester Metropolitan University.
 They were looking for people who met certain criteria to take part, and as I did, I was interested.

 What was it that sounded interesting about this particular study?